VickyGPT/Doubtly-Drop/docs/host-your-own.md

 ```bash
 npm start -- --include-ws-fallback
 ```
-> Provides PairDrop to clients with an included websocket fallback if the peer to peer WebRTC connection is not available to the client.
+> Provides ArtDrop to clients with an included websocket fallback if the peer to peer WebRTC connection is not available to the client.
 >
-> This is not used on the official https://pairdrop.net, but you can activate it on your self-hosted instance using this option.
+> This is not used on the official https://drop.artslabcreatives.com, but you can activate it on your self-hosted instance using this option.
 > This is especially useful if you connect to your instance via a VPN as most VPN services block WebRTC completely in order to hide your real IP address ([read more](https://privacysavvy.com/security/safe-browsing/disable-webrtc-chrome-firefox-safari-opera-edge/)).
 >
 > **Warning:** All traffic sent between devices using this fallback is routed through the server and therefor not peer to peer!